valpackett/wai-cli/README.md

 Extracted from [sweetroll](https://github.com/myfreeweb/sweetroll) and [microformats2-parser](https://github.com/myfreeweb/microformats2-parser)'s demo web app.

+Now used in the [magicbane](https://github.com/myfreeweb/magicbane) framework (which was also extracted from sweetroll).

 ## Usage

 Add a dependency on `wai-cli` and write something like this: